JonnySpruce/diffedit/diffedit.md

 ```python
 noisy_latents = mask*yt+((1-mask)*xt)
 ```
-Our mask is a tensor with either 1 or 0 as its values, where 1 is within the masked area and 0 values for everyhere else.
+Our mask is a tensor with either 1 or 0 as its values, where 1 is within the masked area and 0 values for everywhere else.
 The first part of this code `mask*yt` is effectively multiplying the latents by 0 outside of the masked area, stopping the generated latents from having any influence on the image outside of the masked area.
 The second part of the equation: `((1-mask)*xt)`, which is doing the opposite - `1-mask`, makes all of the non-masked areas be equal to 1 and the masked areas equal to 0, so when we multiply `xt` by this, we reduce the influence of these latents **within** the masked area to 0.
 We add the two parts of this equation together to produce the input latents to the next step, where `xt` makes up the non-masked area of the latents, but `yt` makes up the masked area.
 These latents then make the input to the next loop of the denoising process.

 ```python